 After a several weeks and the baby became more alert and mobile, her mom let her climb right into the big wooden baby bed and sleep with the baby, even all night.
 This was really good too because Katie did not have to sleep with her sister who did not like to share anything, including a bed, but things were a little better here than before the move.
 Katie did not know why but still she kept out of her sister's way and the baby gave Katie a whole new world of fun.

 He was such a good baby too, and almost never cried and always smiled when she came back, when she had to leave him.
 Katie could feel his love for her and she adored him.
-His baby bed was in the living room and now her mom had Katie and her big baby brothers polishing the floors every weekend so she was playing with them too, while baby brother watched and laughed and she was writing all her big and little alphabet without looking at her brother’s paper!
+His baby bed was in the living room and now her mom had Katie and her big baby brothers polishing the floors every weekend.
+She was playing with them while baby brother watched and laughed and she was writing all her big and little alphabet without looking at her brother’s paper!

 Christmas as a Child